neoking89/owlsight/README.md

 TIP 1: Combing a sequence of different agents together with above method can lead to complex conversation flows.
 TIP 2: Using above tag in combination with `sequence_on_loading` in the configuration json opens lots of new possibilities to control the application.
 - Added `[[chain:...]]` tag support for changing config parameters in between conversations.
 For example: "[[chain:model.system_prompt=act as a helpful assistant||generate.temperature=0.5]]".
-- Above tags can also be used INSIDE a python-expression in the "How can I assist you?"-option, like so:
+- Above tags can also be used INSIDE a python-expression inside the "How can I assist you?"-option, like so:
 {{"".join(f"[[load:config-to-model{i}.json]]how much is {i} + 1?" for i in range(1, 10))}}
-This will load 10 different models (given the configuration files "config-to-model1.json", "config-to-model2.json", etc.) and ask them in a sequence, like so: how much is 1 + 1? how much is 2 + 1? etc.
+- Added `SentenceTextSplitter` to the API.
+This can be used to split text into chunks based on sentences.
+- Added `SemanticTextSplitter` to the API.
+This can be used to split text into chunks based on semantic similarity breakpoints and might be more accurate for chunking than `SentenceTextSplitter`.
+Note that both TextSplitter classes can be used as input for the `DocumentSearcher` class.
+- Added `main.default_config_on_startup` to the `config:main` section.
+This option can be used to specify a default configuration file to load when starting Owlsight.
+This will load the configuration file specified in `main.default_config_on_startup` when every time when starting Owlsight.
+- Added a multi-agent section in config, called `config:agentic`.

 If you encounter any issues, feel free to shoot me an email at v.ouwendijk@gmail.com